jvde-github/AIS-catcher/README.md

 sudo make install
 ```

-If you want to include Hackrf, Airspy and Airspy HF+ functionality, ensure you install the required libraries as described on https://github.com/airspy/airspyhf and https://github.com/airspy/airspyone_host.
+If you want to include HackRF, Airspy and Airspy HF+ functionality, ensure you install the required libraries as described on https://github.com/airspy/airspyhf and https://github.com/airspy/airspyone_host.
 If not installed yet, you might first want to try:
 ```console
 sudo apt-get install libairspyhf-dev libairspy-dev libhackrf-dev
 ```